 Part of the essential design choices that go on from this stage of the embedded product development is answering: how do we get the backend components and our frontend talking to one another?
 What does that coupling look like?
 Similar to backend and frontend terminology in web design, being frontend typically talking with the browser, and backend talking about the server, both tend to play off the same rule in embedded development.

 Backend - The backend is usually the device drivers including: the system logic and in some cases the business logic of what the application is.

 Frontend - The frontend is other user experience factors, what the user is actually engaging with, touching, interacting with, etc.

 Exchanging data between backend and frontend using simulation

-If you're using an embedded system, events could flow back and forth if you're using an embedded system, you might be using a message cue.
-A message cue by which the backend or hardware can communicate up to clients like the UI.
+If you're using an embedded system, events could flow back and forth by using a message cue.
+A message cue by which the backend or hardware can communicate up to clients like the user interface.
 The backend is interested in data with the series of events and data payloads that represent the system state.
 And similarly, the UI can communicate back to the backend using a different set of events with different sets of payloads.
-Right?
 This type of decoupling means that you're changing the transport, and decoupling it from the actual date of payloads - and the information that's being relayed.